-- a.
-Delineation of areas to be developed according to their order of construction. - b.
-Proposed dates for beginning and completing construction of each development phase or stage. - c.
-Proposed schedule for the construction and improvement of common open space, streets, utilities, and any other necessary improvements for each development phase or stage.

-- 4. Required legal documents (where applicable): - a.
-Deed restrictions: Any deed restrictions proposed by the developer of the MEC to preserve the character of the development's common open space and to establish compatible architectural and landscape design of structures. - b.
-Property owners' association or non-profit corporation.
-If the developer elects this method of administering common open space, the proposed bylaws of the property owners association or the certificate of incorporation and the corporate bylaws of the non profit corporation shall be submitted for approval by the Board of County Commissioners. - C. Bill of sale: A bill of say conveying to Nassau County, the property owners association or nonprofit corporation, or some other authority all water and sewer lines, mains, lift stations and any other improvements required to be installed by this section.
-Acceptance by the County is entirely dependent on this discretion of the Board of County Commissioners. - d.
-Title opinion: A signed statement from an attorney and/or title company stating the status of the title of the site encompassed by the final development plan and all liens, encumbrances and defects, if any. - e.
-Tax receipts: Paid tax receipts from the proper taxing authority, indicating that current taxes on the proposed site have been paid in full. - f.
-Other documents; A document signed by all persons having interest in the proposed site, dedicating all rights-of-way, easements, and other public land shown on the final development plan.
+- (k) The final development plans shall meet the platting requirements of the Nassau County Subdivision Regulations adopted pursuant to Chapter 177, Florida Statutes.
+If the final development plan requires two (2) or more sheets, the sheets are to be numbered, and the numbers and titles of the sheets are to be indicted on the cover title page. - (3) Development schedule: - (a) Delineation of areas to be developed according to their order of construction. - (b) Proposed dates for beginning and completing construction of each-development-phase or stage. - (c) Proposed schedule for the construction and improvement of common open space, streets, utilities, and any other necessary improvements for each development phase or stage. - (4) Required legal documents (where applicable): - (a) Deed restrictions: Any deed restrictions proposed by the developer of the MEC to preserve the character of the development's common open space and to establish compatible architectural and landscape design of structures. - (b) Property owners' association or nonprofit corporation.
+If the developer elects this method of administering common open space, the proposed bylaws of the property owners association or the certificate of incorporation and the corporate bylaws of the nonprofit corporation shall be submitted for approval by the board of county commissioners. - (c) Bill of sale: A bill of sale conveying to Nassau County, the property owners association or nonprofit corporation, or some other authority all water and sewer lines, mains, lift stations and any other improvements required to be installed by this section.
+Acceptance by the County is entirely dependent on this discretion of the board of county commissioners. - (d) Title opinion: A signed statement from an attorney and/or title company stating the status of the title of the site encompassed by the final development plan and all liens, encumbrances and defects, if any. - (e) Tax receipts: Paid tax receipts from the proper taxing authority, indicating that current taxes on the proposed site have been paid in full. - (f) Other documents; A document signed by all persons having interest in the proposed site, dedicating all right-of-ways, easements, and other public land shown on the final development plan.
 Also a document signed by the developer indicating that all necessary off-site easements or dedications have been acquired.